Quinoa Cuisine Recipe Book

 Here are some of the nutritional bene ts you’ll enjoy by making the quinoa recipes in

-Quinoa is rich in protein, calcium, iron, ber, and potassium (which helps
+this book:• Quinoa is rich in protein, calcium, iron, ber, and potassium (which helps

 control blood pressure), and it is a good source of B vitamins and vitamin E. It’s